 If you find your parrot napping during the day too often, it may not be getting enough sleep at night.
-This can lead to health and behavioral problems, such as self-destructive and repetitive behaviors, stress, and depression.
+This can lead to problems such as self-destructive and repetitive behaviors, stress, and depression.

 Do Parrots Take Naps?

-Parrots have a 10-12 hour sleep cycle.
-They sleep for 12 hours at night from sunrise to sunset and remain awake during daylight hours.
-However, depending on the species and climate, some parrots will sleep for 8-10 hours per night.
+Parrots sleep for 12 hours at night from sunrise to sunset and remain awake during daylight hours.
+However, depending on the species and climate, some parrots sleep 8-10 hours per night.

 Most parrots don’t need to deviate from a sunset-to-sunrise sleep cycle as it provides them with all the rest they need.
-If your parrot can’t adopt this sleep cycle, it’s at risk of developing behavioral and mental problems.
+If your parrot can’t adopt this sleep cycle, it risks developing behavioral and mental problems.

 - Enduring a dark daytime